-CAPE TOWN, South Africa — The right to adequate housing was declared in the progressive South African constitution in 1994.
-Section 26 defines the right of all people to have “adequate housing.”
+CAPE TOWN, South Africa — The progressive South African Constitution in 1996 declared that all South Africans have the right to access adequate housing.
+Section 26 defines the right of all people to have “access to adequate housing.”
 With an ever-increasing urban population, the expansion of informal settlements in South Africa will require the government and NGOs to work together to find safer solutions.

 The Reconstruction and Development Programme

 The Reconstruction and Development Programme (RDP), introduced by the ANC government in 1994, set up a government-funded housing program to house low-income residents.
 Between 1994 and 2005, the government had built 1.8 million brand new basic government houses as a part of the program.
-Since the program was introduced in 1994, around four million houses have been built and allocated to needy families and individuals.
+Since the introduction of the program in 1994, the government built around 4 million houses and allocated them to needy families and individuals.